-This information explains nursing discharge instructions for constipation from the Urgent Care Center (UCC) or the Symptom Care Clinic (SCC).
+This information explains nursing discharge instructions for constipation (trouble pooping) from the Urgent Care Center (UCC) or the Symptom Care Clinic (SCC).

 Constipation

 Keep track of your bowel movements (poop).
-If your healthcare provider told you to take medication to help prevent or relieve constipation (difficulty pooping), take as directed.
+If your healthcare provider told you to take medicine to help prevent or get rid of constipation, take as directed.

 Call your MSK healthcare team or go to the nearest emergency room if you have:

-• New or worsening nausea (feeling like you’re going to throw up) or vomiting (throwing up) that doesn’t get better after taking medications to help with nausea.
+- New or has gotten worse nausea (feeling like you’re going to throw up) or vomiting (throwing up) that doesn’t get better after taking medicine.

 Your care team may direct you to your regional Symptom Care Clinic (SCC) or the Urgent Care Center (UCC).